 Energy Policy and Markets

-Implemented by the International Finance Corporation of the World Bank, commencing in 2016-17, the program will adopt a solutions approach relevant to the Indus sub-region market to address market failures that constrain the expansion of renewable energy, sustainable growth of the power grid system and deepening of the off-grid market, and adoption of energy efficiency by governments and industry.
+Implemented by the International Finance Corporation of the World Bank the program aims to address market constraints to the expansion of renewable energy, sustainable growth of the power grid system and deepening of the off-grid market and to support the adoption of energy efficiency approaches by governments and industry.